radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 the initial estimate of the elimination rate constant Ke to 1 (i.e. -alpha) and the initial estimate of the peripheral-to-central rate constant Kpc to 0.05 (i.e. -beta).
-Setting the reverse, Kcp, to a similarly small initial value of 0.05, the nlmixr code is
+Setting the reverse, Kcp, to a similarly small value of 0.05, the nlmixr code is

 ```
 library(nlmixr)